 - Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or naproxen, are used to treat inflammation and pain.
 These are the most commonly used medicines for TMDs.

-- Narcotic pain relievers (such as acetaminophen with codeine or hydrocodone) are used in some cases of acute, severe pain.
-Because narcotics are addictive, they are usually not taken long-term.
+- Opioid pain relievers (such as acetaminophen with codeine or hydrocodone) are used in some cases of acute, severe pain.
+Because opioids are addictive, they are usually not taken long-term.

 - Muscle relaxants, such as cyclobenzaprine (Flexeril) or diazepam (Valium), are used in some cases of acute pain or prolonged muscle spasm.
 Because they are addictive, sedating, and can cause depression or make it worse, muscle relaxants should be taken at the lowest possible dose and are usually not used long-term.